All Episodes

 So if we Republicans gave him everything he wanted, he's still short a trillion dollars a year that we can't get anybody to talk about.

-So why not just pass us, pass an act?
+So why not just pass an act.

-We'll call it the distraction is over, soak the rich now what act, and move on.
+We'll call it the Distraction Is Over, Soak the Rich, Now What Act, and move on.

 Well, I think you probably have pretty much nailed what's going to happen.

-Just make it a clear thing.
+Just making it clear that.

-There aren't going to be any bill.
+There aren't going to be any spending.

 There aren't going to be any spending cuts.